 Now that I’m making everything I possibly can ‘homemade”, it was inevitable that Homemade Vegan Hamburger Buns would show up on my “to-make” list.

-We eat a lot of veggie burgers, and I just recently made my own Vegan Black Bean and Quinoa Veggie Burgers for the very first time, and they were pretty good.
+We eat a lot of veggie burgers, and I just recently made these Vegan Black Bean and Quinoa Veggie Burgers for the very first time, and they were pretty good.

 Normally, I would buy the regular “Whole Market” buns from Whole Foods.